 The Challenges and Opportunities of Southeast Asia: China, Malaysia, and Singapore

-Led by Dr. Joffre Chan, your journey takes you to China, Malaysia, and Singapore for an expansive overview of the immense economic, political, cultural and environmental import of the region.
+Led by Dr. Aleksandra Thurman, your journey takes you to China, Malaysia, and Singapore for an expansive overview of the immense economic, political, cultural and environmental import of the region.
 You will explore Confucianism, Taoism, examine Islamic culture and art, and visit many prominent financial, historic, and cultural sites as you build a strong foundation for your semester of study in Hong Kong.

 The Greater China: Past, Present, and Future